siwells/simonwells.org/content/teaching.md

 meta = "false"
 +++

+### Academic Service

+I supervise honours, masters, and phd projects.
+I also develop and lead both modules and programmes globally as well as for specific external academic partners in the UK, Eire, & Myanmar.
+As a result I also serve on module and programme boards and have been a standing member of our Athena Swan committee since 2015.
+I am an academic representative to the Edinburgh Napier University Academic board.

 ### Current Taught Courses & Modules

 I am Module Leader for the following modules:

-* SET08101: Web Tech
-* SET08114: Mobile Application Development
+* SET08101: Web Tech - This focusses upon modern client side web development.
+This has multiple instances which cover external partnerships (SET08702), graduate apprentic programmes (SET08401), and global online programmes (SET08801).
+All run in second trimester of each academic year apart from SET08702 which occasionally runs during the summer trimester.
-* SET09103: Advanced Web Tech
+* SET09103: Advanced Web Tech - SET08101 (or equivalent is a pre-requisite for this module which focusses on the server side of web development.
-* SET09117: Algorithms & Data Structures

-I also supervise honours, masters, and phd projects.
-I develop and lead modules for our external academic partners in the UK, Eire, & Myanmar.
-I also serve on the module boards at levels associated with my own modules and have been a standing member of our Athena Swan committee since 2015.
+* SET09701: Java OO Programming

 ### Past Taught Courses & Modules

 I have previously served on the termination of studies committee and exam boards for the School of Computing at the University of Dundee.
 Whilst there, at various times I coordinated and taught the following undergraduate and postgraduate modules:

+##### @ Edinburgh Napier University

+* SET07109: Programming Fundamentals
+* SET08114: Mobile Application Development
+* SET09117: Algorithms & Data Structures

+##### @ University of Dundee

 * AC12003: The Argumentation &amp; Computers Course
 * AC21003: Applied Computing AC2A